 Do you want to refinance but are wondering about the current mortgage interest rate environment?
 Don’t worry too much: You still have time to get a good deal.
-While rates have inched up since one year ago, refinance rates are still quite low and likely will not go above 5% in 2017, according to many experts.
+While interest rates have inched up since one year ago, refinance rates are still quite low and likely will not go above 4% in 2020, according to many experts.
+The refinance mortgage rates today remain historically-low and the consumer demand for affordable housing remains high.
+Many economists are forecasting lower interest rates in 2020, so it may be a prudent move to lock into a a fixed mortgage refinance rate when rates fall while they are still so attractive.

 But regardless of what the rates are right now, here are some tips to shop for the best mortgage refinance rates in a generally rising market: